 This is following Facebook announcing it's removing “stop the steal” content, because the phrase was used by those who participated in last week's riots at the US Capitol.

-Dr. Landon Frim said we have to first understand how algorithms are working to sort and segregate people.
+Assistant Professor of Philosophy Dr. Landon Frim said we have to first understand how algorithms are working to sort and segregate people.

 He said that's happening both passively and intentionally.
 People are passively sorted because of ad revenue and sites serving users content they've already shown interest in.
 But he explained that the problem comes with the intentional way we are now seeing people sorted.

-He said people who are already committed to "stop the steal" ideology and more dangerous beliefs such as white nationalism will hunker down into close knit groups on these platforms.
+He said people who are already committed to "stop the steal" ideology and more dangerous beliefs, such as white nationalism, will hunker down into close knit groups on these platforms.

 A local conservative advocate who we spoke with last week and who admitted he was among those who trespassed into the Capitol, said people are turning to these sites because their freedom of speech is being threatened.